 What should churches and faith leaders be doing right now in the fight for racial justice?
 I interviewed two activists: Darren Calhoun and Robyn Henderson-Espinoza on the topic. … More The Role of Faith-Based Activism

 In the last post, I explained how lonely and afraid I felt in grad school.
 Afraid I wasn’t worthy of a satisfying relationship and afraid I wasn’t going to be able to take care of myself after graduating.
-I binge dated as a way to ease the loneliness and find someone to believe in me. … More Coming Out a Buddhist Christian
+I binge dated as a way to ease the loneliness and find someone to believe in me. … More My Story — Part Seven: Coming Out a Buddhist Christian

 Through most of my life I’ve been plagued by loneliness.
 Few memories of college and my mid-twenties are as vivid for me as lying in bed alone.
 The physical empty space around my body, the heavy silence, and the internal dread I felt, night after night, wondering how many years might go by before someone … More What Buddhism Taught Me About Loneliness

 “If you accept the fluidity of sexual orientation and gender as part of your definition of the sexual human person, then it logically leads us to shift from an act-centered sexual morality to a virtue-centered sexual morality.” … More Virtue, Sexual Ethics, and the Catholic Church

 Next week, I’m speaking at the 2018 Christian Feminism Today Gathering about pleasure and virtue.
 Here are my thoughts/notes for the workshop.
 You can also check out my notes for my CatalystCon Midwest presentation about a progressive approach to Christian sexual ethics.
 What is Virtue?
 Definitions of virtue: Behavior showing high moral standards (Oxford) Conformity … More Can Pleasure be a Virtue?

 What would it look like to affirm that vulnerability is, by definition, not safe?